Virna Jandiroba

 Virna Carole Andrade Jandiroba (born May 30, 1988) is a Brazilian mixed martial artist who currently competes in the women's Strawweight division of the Ultimate Fighting Championship (UFC).
 She is a former Invicta Fighting Championships (Invicta) Strawweight champion.
-As of October 28, 2025, she is #3 in the UFC women's strawweight rankings and as of November 18, 2025, she is #10 in the UFC women's pound-for-pound rankings.
+As of June 20, 2026, she is #2 in the Meta UFC women's strawweight rankings and as of March 24, 2026, she is #11 in the UFC women's pound-for-pound rankings.

 Background

 Jandiroba started training in kung fu when she was a child.
 She later turned to Judo and Brazilian jiu-jitsu.
 She transitioned and competed in mixed martial arts after she earned her Brazilian jiu-jitsu black belt.

 Mixed martial arts career

 Early career

 Jandiroba started her professional MMA career in 2013 and fought primarily in Brazil.
 She amassed a record of 11–0 prior to signing for Invicta.

 Invicta Fighting Championships

 Jandiroba made her Invicta debut on December 8, 2017, at Invicta FC 26: Maia vs. Niedwiedz against Amy Montenegro.
 She won the fight, tapping out Montenegro via first-round armbar.

 Jandiroba was scheduled to face Janaisa Morandin on March 24, 2018, at Invicta FC 28: Mizuki vs. Jandiroba for the Invicta strawweight championship.
 However, Morandin was forced to pulled out due to a tooth infection and she was replaced by Mizuki Inoue.
 She won the fight via a split decision with the scoreboard of (49-46, 46-49, 49-46) and crowned Invicta FC Strawweight Champion.

 On September 1, 2018, Jandiroba made her first title defense at Invicta FC 31: Jandiroba vs. Morandin against Janaisa Morandin.
 She submitted Morandin in the second round and retained the Invicta FC Strawweight Championship title.